Drummingcoder/thetrazemaze/README.md

 - Pause menu

 ### Bugs:
-- Timer doesn't immediately stop upon touching the end square
+- Timer doesn't immediately stop upon touching the end square (sometimes)
 - Resizing the window breaks the maze
 - Collision detection is still funky and not the best
 - Spike detection is too wide